Making Aliyah to Israel from South Africa.

-Howzit and mazzies on your decision to make Aliyah to Israel!
-It will be hard to leave South Africa - leaving behind your loved ones and the lifestyle, Woolies food, lekker boerewors and pap, biltong, Castle Lager and rooibos tea...
+Howzit and mazzies on your decision to make Aliyah from South Africa to Israel!
+It will be hard to leave sunny South Africa; leaving your loved ones behind, the lifestyle, Woolies food market, lekker boerewors and pap, biltong, Castle Lager and rooibos tea...
 Don't worry boet, it will all come right in time.

 Southern African olim have made a major impact on Israeli society and the economy.
 Outstanding members of the community have dedicated their time, money and love for the country and have helped it grow and improve.